qureai/qureai.github.io/_posts/2019-01-08-ventricles.md

 ---
 layout: post
-title: "The Average Brain Part 1: Study of Ventricle Volume in 15,000 Subjects with and without Hydrocephalus"
+title: "Changes in Brain Ventricular and Cranial Vault Volumes in 15000 subjects with Aging and Hydrocephalus - A Descriptive Study"
 updated: 2019-01-29 12:00:00 +0530
 categories:
 ---

-> This post is Part 1 of a series that uses large datasets (20,000+) coupled with deep learning segmentation methods to re-establish and maybe revise what we know about normal brain anatomy and pathology.
+> This post is Part 1 of a series that uses large datasets (15,000+) coupled with deep learning segmentation methods to review and maybe re-establish what we know about normal brain anatomy and pathology.
 Subsequent posts will tackle intra-cranial bleeds, their typical volumes and locations across similarly sized datasets.

-Before radiologic imaging, ventricle volume was quantified by post-mortem studies [[1](#1)] and pneumoencephalography.
-When CT and subsequently MRI became available, facilitating non-invasive observation of the ventricular system these volumes were studied again, with somewhat larger datasets.
-Typical subject numbers in studies from this era ranged from 50 - 150 [[2](#2)-[6](#6)].
+Brain ventricular volume has been quantified by post-mortem studies [[1](#1)] and pneumoencephalography.
+When CT and subsequently MRI became available, facilitating non-invasive observation of the ventricular system larger datasets could be used to study these volumes.
+Typical subject numbers in recent studies have ranged from 50 - 150 [[2](#2)-[6](#6)].

 Now that deep learning segmentation methods have enabled automated precise measurements of ventricular volume, we can re-establish these reference ranges using datasets that are 2 orders of magnitude larger.
-This is likely to be especially useful for age group extremes - in children, where very limited reference data exist and the elderly, where the effects of aging on ventricle size of may co-exist with pathologic neurodegenerative processes.
+This is likely to be especially useful for age group extremes - in children, where very limited reference data exist and the elderly, where the effects of age-related atrophy may co-exist with pathologic neurodegenerative processes.

-There are no established standards for ventricle volume measurements, with the Evans’ index [[1](#1)] being the nearest alternative.
-True volumetric measures are preferable to the Evans’ index for a number of reasons [[7](#7), [8](#8)] but have not been adopted so far.
-Now that automated precise quantification is feasible with deep learning, it is time to upgrade to a more precise volumetric measure.
+To date, no standard has been established regarding the normal ventricular volume of the human brain.
+The Evans index and the bicaudate index are linear measurements currently being used as surrogates to provide some indication that there is abnormal ventricular enlargement [[1](#1)].
+True volumetric measures are preferable to these indices for a number of reasons [[7](#7), [8](#8)] but have not been adopted so far, largely because of the time required for manual segmentation of images.
+Now that automated precise quantification is feasible with deep learning, it is possible to upgrade to a more precise volumetric measure.

 Such quantitative measures will be useful in the monitoring of patients with hydrocephalus, and as an aid to diagnosing normal pressure hydrocephalus.
-In the future, automated measurements of ventricular, brain and cranial volumes could be displayed alongside established normal range for age and gender as a standard part of radiology head CT reports.
+In the future, automated measurements of ventricular, brain and cranial volumes could be displayed alongside established age- and gender-adjusted normal ranges as a standard part of radiology head CT reports.

 ### Methods and Results

 To train our deep learning model, lateral ventricles were manually annotated in 103 scans.
-We split these scans randomly in ratio of 4:1 for training and validation respectively.
+We split these scans randomly with a ratio of 4:1 for training and validation respectively.
 We trained a U-Net to segment lateral ventricles in each slice.
-Another U-Net model was trained to segment cranial vault using similar procedure.
+Another U-Net model was trained to segment cranial vault using a similar process.
 Models were validated using DICE score metric versus the annotations.

 <table style="width:100%">
 <thead>